sf-wdi-24/modules/how-tos/rails/sending-emails/readme.md

   ➜  heroku addons:create sendgrid:starter
   ```

-  Running that command creates a new account for your on SendGrid using your Heroku credentials.
+  Running that command creates a new account for you on SendGrid using your Heroku credentials.
 It also sets the environment variables `SENDGRID_USERNAME` and `SENDGRID_PASSWORD` for you on Heroku.

 3. The last step is to configure Action Mailer to use SendGrid in production.
 Add this code to `config/environments/production.rb`: